 - the "fStatus" set to the value "ENABLED".

-The PCF shall determine whether the request is accepted or not.
-If accepted, the PCF shall perform session binding and shall reply to the NF service consumer as described in clause 4.2.2.2.
-If rejected, the PCF shall indicate in an HTTP "403 Forbidden" response message the cause for the rejection including the "cause" attribute set to "REQUESTED_SERVICE_NOT_AUTHORIZED".
+If the "AuthorizationForMpsSignalling" feature is supported and the "mpsAction" attribute is set to "AUTHORIZE_AND_ENABLE_MPS_FOR_AF_SIGNALLING" the PCF shall determine whether the request is authorized or not.
+If authorized, the PCF shall perform session binding and shall reply to the NF service consumer as described in clause 4.2.2.2.
+If not authorized, the PCF shall indicate in an HTTP "403 Forbidden" response message the cause for the rejection including the "cause" attribute set to "REQUESTED_SERVICE_NOT_AUTHORIZED".

 The PCF shall set appropriate QoS values for the AF signalling IP flow and shall install the corresponding dynamic PCC rule for the AF signalling IP flows.